eggshell/rotisserie-talk/Kubernetes Deployment/01_slide.md

     * Keep track of our production releases with a helm-generated name.
     * Easily manage our Kubernetes manifest files by only needing to edit one file instead of n-number of YAML files related to Kubernetes deployments.
-* Allows you to deploy Kubernetes applications without needing to know a whole lot about Kubernetes itself.

 !SLIDE[bg=_images/backgrounds/white_bg.png] code